Maniesh-Neupane/CarRental-Portal/README.md

 Your Car Rental Portal is now ready to use!

+## B. Docker Installation Guide

+If you prefer to run the CarRental-Portal without installing XAMPP/WAMP or manually configuring PHP and MySQL, you can use Docker.
+The Docker image contains a fully configured environment.

+---

 B. Docker Installation Guide

+If you prefer to run the CarRental-Portal without installing XAMPP/WAMP or manually configuring PHP and MySQL, you can use Docker.
+The Docker image contains a fully configured environment.

 Step 1: Pull the Docker Image

+Download the pre-configured CarRental-Portal image from Docker Hub:

     docker pull pwn4arn/carrental-portal-app:v1
- Download the pre-configured CarRental-Portal Docker image from Docker Hub:

 Step 2: Run the Docker Container

+Start the application by running the container:

     docker run -p 8080:80 pwn4arn/carrental-portal-app:v1
- Start the application by running the container:

-   -p 8080:80 maps port 80 inside the container (the web server port) to port 8080 on your computer.
+- The '-p 8080:80' option maps port 80 inside the container (web server) to port 8080 on your computer.

-   Open your browser and visit http://localhost:8080
+- Open your browser and visit: http://localhost:8080 to access the CarRental-Portal.

-   If port 8080 is already in use, you can use another port, e.g., -p 3000:80.
+- If port 8080 is already in use, replace it with another port, for example: -p 3000:80.